jeunbeen/nlp-covid19-ventures/README.md

-# nlp-webboard-regulation
+# nlp-covid19-ventures
-Effect of webboard game regulation on community sentiments (major news companies)
+Effect of Covid-19 on venture startups